zemian/zemian.github.io/readme.md

 NOTE: Do not use `blog` values for `tags`, because it is used as special filter for generating blog posts.

+## Publish site using GitHub Action

+Add `.github/workflows/gh-pages.yml` to automatically build and publish `.site` folder into `gh-pages` branch!

+Just commit and push using Git will auto update the site!

-## Publishing site
+## Publishing site Manually

 ```
 npm run build
 ```

-The output of the site is in `docs` folder.
-We will commit this folder into Git so it can be published as GitHub Pages.
+The output of the site is in `_site` folder.
+Just copy it into any web server to deploy it.

 ## ZBlog Logo